 - a) Test specimens may be prepared at the time of placement by compaction of a sample of material within a test mould or, preferably, recovered from site after placement by the extraction of cores from the reinstatement. - b) Specimens prepared on site may be placed in conventional steel test cubes or in cylindrical moulds.
-Compaction shall be applied in order to achieve a specimen density between 100% +/- 5% of that achieved on site. - c) Core test specimen top and bottom surfaces may be grouted to ensure flat, parallel loading surfaces. - d) Following preparation or recovery, the test samples shall be stored upright at either 20°C or 40°C, depending on the nature of the material, and tested in compression at 28 days after placement of the material on site.
+Compaction shall be applied in order to achieve a specimen density between 100% ± 5% of that achieved on site. - c) Core test specimen top and bottom surfaces may be grouted to ensure flat, parallel loading surfaces. - d) Following preparation or recovery, the test samples shall be stored upright at either 20°C or 40°C, depending on the nature of the material, and tested in compression at 28 days after placement of the material on site. - 2) NFSMRs shall normally require compaction to ensure adequate strength.
+The compaction regime (i.e. details of plant type, weight category, lift/layer thickness and number of passes) shall be specified before the NFSMR is used, and should be obtained by prior development and testing.